nathan-barry/nathan.rs/content/posts/research-log.md

 +++
 {{< katex >}}{{< /katex >}}

-> Originally, I was doing my master's thesis on this topic.
-I eventually changed my focus, but these are some of the notes I wrote from when I was looking at Local SGD and DiLoCo.
+> Here are some notes I wrote over this topic.
+I've switched my master's thesis to a different topic, but there are many interesting research directions to explore in this area.